akempler/composerd8/README.md

 # Composer template for Drupal 8 projects

 A basic Drupal 8 installation.
-For a version containing docker as well, see the migrate branch.
+For a version containing docker as well, see the composerdocker branch.

 First you need to [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).

 After that you can create the project:

 ```
-composer create-project akempler/composerd8:dev-playground project-dir --stability dev --no-interaction
+composer create-project akempler/composerd8:dev-pmaster project-dir --stability dev --no-interaction
 ```

 Currently there is no ssh setup so just use docker exec to enter the containers.